Grant winner 2014

 EEG-biofeedback is a non-invasive learning strategy that can enable a person to alter his/her brain wave activity.
 It has already been shown to be a safe and effective therapeutic option for some adults with epilepsy, but as yet there are no data available for children.
-Mrs Gina Parker and colleagues, at Birmingham Children’s Hospital NHS Trust, have been awarded £9,965 over 12 months, for pilot grant entitled Feasibility of EEG-biofeedback as a potential treatment for benign childhood epilepsy with centro-temporal spikes (BCECTS), in which they will assess the feasibility of using EEG-biofeedback as a therapeutic tool in children with BCECTS.
+Here Mrs Parker and colleagues will assess the feasibility of using EEG-biofeedback as a therapeutic tool in children with BCECTS.

 BCECTS (or Rolandic epilepsy) is the most common childhood epilepsy syndrome, but because seizures often occur at night, and are usually ‘outgrown’ in adolescence, it is often left untreated.
 Research now suggests that disruption to sleep during BCECTS can cause memory problems, and so the need to treat is being reviewed.
 Many parents are reluctant to have their child take anti-epileptic drugs (which can have pronounced side effects), especially when their seizures don’t obviously affect their daily life, and so a non-invasive approach would be very welcome.